epa095/talks/lisp-18/PITCHME.md

 +++
 or

-# Advanced Lisp for programming noobs
+# Advanced Lisp for programming Lisp-noobs

 +++